xxcanghai/electron-reporter/README.md

-# electron-reporter
+# Electron Reporter

-a log reporter for electron&amp;&amp;nw
+> A log reporter for Electron && NW